PRELIMINARY PROGRAM OF

 Marjaana Jauhola, Violeta Gutiérrez Zamora; Ilona Steiler; Satu Sundström, Finland; Worlding Feminisms – re-thinking green transformations with ethics of care

-Ligaya Lindio McGovern, USA; Global Capitalism, Extractivism, and the Age of the Anthropocene: Challenges from IndigenousWomen of the Global South and TheirImplications for a Marxist-FeministDeglobalizationMovement
+Ligaya Lindio McGovern, Indiana University, USA; Global Capitalism, Extractivism, and the Age of the Anthropocene: Challenges from IndigenousWomen of the Global South and TheirImplications for a Marxist-FeministDeglobalizationMovement

 2B LABOR PANEL 1